What are the non-surgical treatments for arthritis?

 - Joint replacement in the hand is recommended for “low-demand” patients, especially those with rheumatoid arthritis involving the joints at the base of the fingers.
 In these patients, joint replacements may improve the range of motion, making the fingers more useful.
 Pain is improved, as is use of the hand.
 However, these artificial hand joints do not provide the same stability as joint fusion and will, in time, wear down.

-While arthritis in the hands and wrists is common and can be a painful and a functionally limiting disorder, many treatments are available to reduce symptoms and help patients.
-Newer medications for the treatment of the rheumatoid arthritis have led to a major reduction in the severe hand deformities that these diseases, when untreated, can cause.
+While arthritis in the hands and wrists is common and can be a painful and functionally limiting disorder, many treatments are available to reduce symptoms and help patients.
+Newer medications for the treatment of rheumatoid arthritis have led to a major reduction in the severe hand deformities that these diseases, when untreated, can cause.
 Surgical treatments for osteoarthritis and rheumatoid arthritis can provide pain relief and allow patients to return to many of the activities they enjoy.